 Where to plant peonies:

-Picking the right spot to plant your peony is essential to its success.
+Picking the right spot for your peony plant is essential to its success.
 If sited incorrectly, deep roots make transplanting of mature peonies difficult or impossible.
-Aside from the proper amount of sunlight and nutrient-rich soil, you’ll want to make sure peonies are planted in an area where you can enjoy their gorgeous flowers.
+Aside from plenty of sunlight and nutrient-rich soil, you’ll want to make sure peonies are planted in an area where you can enjoy their gorgeous flowers.
 Herbaceous and intersectional peonies should be planted in a spot with at least five to six hours of full sun per day.
 However, plants that produce single and anemone flower forms may benefit from some afternoon sun protection.
 Furthermore, because peonies hate wet feet (roots standing in water), “a slope or raised bed is preferable to a very flat site,” says Kasha Furman of Cricket Hill Garden.
 And don’t forget to plan ahead and give tree peonies plenty of room—most grow to five by five feet in their 10th year.

-Tip: The experts from the University of Michigan’s Peony Garden at the Nichols Arboretum recommend planting herbaceous peonies far away from large trees and shrubs as they do not like to have root competition.
+Tip: The experts from the University of Michigan’s Peony Garden at the Nichols Arboretum recommend planting peonies far away from large trees and shrubs as they do not like to have root competition.

 What type of soil is best for peonies?

 Some gardeners have success growing peonies in their native soil, but most experts recommend amending with organic matter before planting.
 Proper soil preparation will make it so you don’t have to fertilize for the first few years of your peonies life.
 No matter what, ensure that the soil is well-draining, peonies will not do well with soggy roots.

 Here are some tips for improving your soil:

 - Herbaceous peonies love potassium; a 5-10-10 slow release fertilizer is a good choice.